Attention-Deficit/Hyperactivity Disorder (ADHD)

 Well, it is important to know what ‘having ADHD’ means.
 If you have ADHD it means that you experience things like difficulty with attention, difficulties with focus, restlessness, difficulty staying organised and so on.
 ‘Having ADHD’ does not tell you why you have these symptoms.
 The diagnosis of ADHD just means that you have a set of symptoms (it is just a description), it is not an explanation for why you have the symptoms.

-But critically, having a diagnosis of ADHD does not tell us if the symptoms are a permanent condition that have to be managed or if, with the right treatment, they might resolve.
-For example, fairly frequently I see people who have experienced an invalidating emotional environment growing up and they meet criteria for ADHD.
-But working through their emotions the symptoms of the ADHD resolve.
-However, I also see other people for whom psychological therapies don’t do anything.
-In this situation we work on managing the symptoms of ADHD.
+Having a diagnosis of ADHD does not tell us if the symptoms represent a are a permanent (biologically based neuro-developmental) condition that has to be managed or if, with the right treatment, the symptoms might resolve.
+For example, fairly frequently I see people who have experienced an invalidating emotional environment growing up and who have the symptoms of ADHD.
+By working through their emotions the symptoms of the ADHD resolve.
+However, I also see other people for whom psychological therapies don’t do anything, and in this situation we work on managing the symptoms of ADHD.

-I am not saying that ADHD can be cured or cannot be cured, rather that it is still not well understood (or to put it another way, the diagnosis of ADHD might actually cover multiple diagnoses some quite neurological and some quite psychological).
-Unfortunately, some people, after spending a bunch of money on a formal ADHD assessment, get told that because they have ADHD then all they can do is manage their symptoms even though this might not be the case.
+I am not saying that ADHD can be cured or cannot be cured, rather that it is still not well understood.
+Or to put it another way, that the diagnosis of ADHD might actually cover multiple conditions, some quite neurological and some quite psychological in nature.
+In addition, it is not unusual for people to have been misdiagnosed.
+Misdiagnosis can go both ways, often ADHD is missed until late in life and often people are told that they have ADHD when it was something else.

 Don’t get me wrong, having a formal assessment can be incredibly validating, it can also help you get the right support from family, friends, school or work (sadly a lot of people have been told that they’re just “lazy” or “not smart enough”, which could not be further from the truth) and it can also be crucial for applying for certain types of support.